Adriana Albini is born in Venice (I) and works in Milan, married, with two children.

 She Member of Panel L4 ERC Consolidator Grants.

-She is member of the Scientific Council of ESO (European School of Oncology).
 She has over 350 scientific publications in peer review journals.
 She is among the most cited Italian women scientists with h index (a measure of citations) of 84.

 Her major focuses are in vitro and in vivo models for angiogenesis and inflammation, vascular biology, microenvironment, mechanisms of invasion of endothelial cells.
 Her major interest is anti-angiogenesis in a chemopreventive setting.
 She workd on dietary derivatives and repurposed drugs for prevention.